Let’s talk about a hotel closet. It’s not ideal.

 2. Organize your toiletries into a makeshift vanity, set up your bedside table (and desk if you’ll be working), line up your shoes, and hang clothing immediately after it’s been pressed to keep any new wrinkles from forming.

 I will reiterate that there are NEVER enough hangers in a hotel room closet.
+Never.

 To avoid hangerless woes, I find travel hangers to be infinitely useful.

-If nothing else, I’ll park my empty suitcase in a vacant corner of the room or upright in the closet to use as a laundry bin.
+If nothing else, I’ll park my empty suitcase in a vacant corner of the room or upright in the closet to use as a discreet laundry bin.

 Love this!
 My hotel rooms look like a bomb went off!